Pest Control-Treated Attic Insulation: A Powerful Addition to Your Home Protection Plan

 Unusually high energy bills.
 Dramatic increases in heating or cooling costs often indicate that your insulation is no longer providing adequate thermal protection.
 This forces your HVAC system to work harder, potentially creating conditions that attract pests seeking climate-controlled environments.

 Drafts or cold spots near walls and ceilings.
-Noticeable air movement or temperature variations along interior walls often signal insulation gaps that provide easy access routes for pests to move throughout your home's structure.
+Noticeable air movement or temperature variations along interior walls often signal insulation gaps that signals easy access routes for pests to move throughout your home's structure.

 Visible pest activity in insulation areas.
 If you've discovered rodent droppings, nesting materials, or insect activity in your attic, basement, or crawl spaces, your insulation may be compromised and require complete replacement to eliminate contamination and restore protective barriers.